dwarvesf/react-toolkit/CONTRIBUTING.md

 cd react-toolkit
 ```

-3. Setup all the dependencies and packages by running `yarn prestart`.
+1. Setup all the dependencies and packages by running `pnpm install`.
 This
    command will install dependencies and bootstrap the repo using `turborepo`

 ## Development workflow